[as approved by Board vote June 7, 2023]

 Section 1: Board Members

 The Board of Directors shall be comprised of not more than fifteen (15) Class A members of the Association, and the immediate past president.
-The immediate past president will have voting power.
-The number of the Directors may be changed by amendment of these by-laws, but shall not be fewer than three (3).
+The immediate past president will have voting power and will serve until the President’s term of office has expired.
+The number of directors may be changed by amendment of these bylaws but shall not be fewer than three (3).

 Section 2: Administrative Body